spicylobstergames/shotcaller-godot/README.md

 This prototype was made with Godot Engine.

-Previous iteration in Rust: [Shotcaller](https://github.com/amethyst/shotcaller)
+Previous iteration: [Shotcaller made in minigene](https://github.com/spicylobstergames/shotcaller-minigene), a Rust-lang terminal-first engine.